hstriepe/midi_patchbay/README.md

 Thanks to Kevan Staples for generously donating the MIDI Patchbay icon.

+Latest updates for Big Sur and later by H. Striepe.

 Many, many thanks to Kurt Revis both for writing [MIDI Monitor](http://www.snoize.com/MIDIMonitor), without which testing this thing would have been a nightmare, and for answering a million of my questions.
 Without his help I would have struggled over the code for a lot longer.

 ## Version History